Frequently Asked Questions

 Do you offer appraisals or restoration services?

 Sorelle does not offer appraisal or restoration services at this time.
+However, we recommend reaching out to the following two Connecticut-based appraisers for assistance:

 Do you provide framing for a piece that is unframed?